CITY LIGHTS LONG DISTANCE RACE

 Craft must have sufficient buoyancy to float after capsize.

 RACE TIMETABLE (subject to change as required)

-4.00 pm Registration Opens (Note: No race entries at registration – must enter online)
+4.00 pm Event Checkin Opens (Note: No race entries at checkin – must enter online before closing date)

 5.00 pm Race Briefing – All participants must be present